IndyCar Series at Nashville Superspeedway: History

 The 2001 event marked the first American open-wheel event in the Nashville area.
 During some years events were held on Saturday nights.
 The 2007 event was postponed until Sunday after a series of rain showers at the track.

 Following the 2008 event, Indy Racing League officials decided to end their association with Nashville Superspeedway.
 The event was removed from the 2009 schedule, and afterwards the facility shuttered for several years.
 Subsequently renamed as the IndyCar Series, the series returned to the Nashville area in 2021 with the Music City Grand Prix on a downtown street circuit.
 Due to construction downtown, beginning in 2024 the race was moved to the Nashville Superspeedway.
-The race is currently the Borchetta Bourbon 400.
-The race was shifted to be 400 miles for the 2026 running of the race.
+The race is currently the Borchetta Bourbon Music City Grand Prix.
+In 2026, the event was originally scheduled to become a 400-mile race, as well as move to late July, following the FIFA World Cup final, but due to excessive rainfall, the race was postponed to Monday, July 20.
+The race was also shortened from 300 laps back down to 225 due to extreme heat conditions.

 As a Nashville-area racing tradition, from 2001 through 2008 the winner received a hand-made and painted Gibson Les Paul guitar.
 When the current event moved to the Superspeedway in 2024, the guitar tradition continued with agreement by Gibson, promoter Scott Borchetta, and circuit owner Marcus Smith.
-In 2026, The race was moved up to a 400 mile race, as well as a late July, following the 2026 FIFA World Cup.